dalek-cryptography/bulletproofs/docs/notes.md

 An arithmetic circuit is a directed acyclic graph, where every node with indegree zero is an input gate, and every other node is either a multiplication gate or an addition gate.
 Multiplication gates can either be variable multiplication gates, where two variables are multiplied together, or constant multiplication gates, where a variable is multiplied by a constant.
 Addition gates can also be either variable addition gates or constant addition gates.

-An arithmetic circuit represents a set of constraints on the inputs, where the constraints are satisfied if and only if the inputs are correctly applied to the circuit and all of the gates in the arithmetic circuit graph perform their operations correctly.
-Therefore, an arithmetic circuit can also be expressed as a set of constraints on inputs.

 The goal of an *arithmetic circuit proof* is for a prover to convince a verifier that a particular set of values \\(v\\) satisfy the constraints represented by the arithmetic circuit, without revealing any additional information about the values \\(v\\).

 The prover will use the efficient inner product protocol to do this, so we want to work towards expressing the arithmetic circuit's conditions in terms of a single inner product.
 The prover begins with a vector of secret values \\(v\\), and a vector of commitments to those secret values \\(V\\).
 The prover will send \\(V\\) to the verifier, along with the proof.